using-system/devops/k8s/cka/8-Troubleshooting_question.md

  - View kubelet status and logs
  - Restart kubelet
- - How to determine where is kubelet config file (with kubeadm)
+ - How to determine where is kubelet config  yaml file (with kubeadm)
  - View kubelet configuration

 # CNI